rkiko/AC_Agulhas_eddy_2021/README.md

 I take the PARR (particle associated respiration rate) already computed and (i) I transform in in micromol/kg/day; (ii) I plot its time series as a function of the depth

+\
+an12

+I calculate the anomaly of chlorophyll along the BGC Argo float trajectory.
+For each profile/point of the Argo float I extract (ia) the mean chl value in the mixed layer (iia) the maximum chlorophyll value in the mixed layer (iiia) the mean chlorophyll value extracted by satellite inside the eddy maximal velocity contour (iva) and the maximum chlorophyll value extracted by satellite inside the eddy maximal velocity contour; these values represent the local/eddy chlorophyll content.
+Then, we fix a fixed circle centered at the location of the eddy, with radius equal to n (n at least 3) times the eddy radius, and, for this circle, we extract (ib) the mean chlorophyll value inside the circle, and (iib) the mean chlorophyll value inside the circle with the exclusion of the region covered by the eddy.
+The two latter values are considered as the environment chlorophyll content.
+Then, we make the difference between the 4*2=8 combinations of these quantities and we obtain 8 chlorophyll anomalies.